-14 Insert the long connector on the bottom edge of the card into the slot whose access port cover you removed.
+14 Insert the connector on the bottom edge of the card into the slot whose access port cover you removed.

 Line up the connector with the slot.
-The port on the card should face the port access opening on the computer's back panel.
+The port on the card should face the port access opening on the computer's back panel, and the card should fit inside the card guide at the front of the computer.
 Press down firmly on the card until the connector is fully inserted.
 Don't force the card.
 If you meet a lot of resistance, pull the card out and try again.